--There are no requirements that imply your organisation’s documentation must be complex and hard to understand.
+-There are no requirements that imply your organization’s documentation must be complex and hard to understand.

 How to Develop a Simple ISO 9001 Documentation

-QSE Academy warns organisations from developing several different documents and referencing all other documents in each of them.
+QSE Academy warns organizations from developing several different documents and referencing all other documents in each of them.
 As a result, the documentation creates redundancies and leads to bureaucratic QMS.

-Your organisation can develop a good ISO 9001 documentation by considering the different preferences of users.
+Your organization can develop a good ISO 9001 documentation by considering the different preferences of users.
 For instance, you can combine instructions through the use of flowcharts, long texts, and pictures.

-If your organisation deems necessary, you can apply documentation templates.
-In addition, communicate with your ISO 9001 consultant about writing the documentation.
+If your organization deems necessary, you can use documentation templates.
+Besides, communicate with your ISO 9001 consultant about writing the documentation.

-QSE Academy encourages organisations to keep their documentation as efficient and as simple as possible.
-Our team of expert consultants can help your organisation in implementing a Quality Management System that adheres to ISO 9001 standards, including your documentation.
+QSE Academy encourages organizations to keep their documentation as efficient and as simple as possible.
+Our team of expert consultants can help your organization in implementing a Quality Management System that adheres to ISO 9001 standards, including your documentation.